Guinizzelli/MinMax-Realms/README.md

 MinMax Realms is still in beta.

-Some parts of the mod are already very usable, but a few systems are still being refined, especially the stamina / energy-side assumptions used by the DPS simulator.
-I am still validating how stamina behaves in practice so the formulas and options will become smoother over time.
+Some parts of the mod are already very usable, but a few systems are still being refined.

 If something feels off, awkward, or unclear, please do not hesitate to leave feedback.

+Auto-augment is planned
+Auto-orbing is planned

 ## Features